platformxlab/regate/trace_util/llm_ops_generator/graphs/graphs_micro25/micro25_ae_figures.md

 # List of Figures to be Reproduced

 This document lists the figures that need to be reproduced for the MICRO'25 artifact evaluation, along with their corresponding file names.
-Please find these figures under `trace_util/llm_ops_generator/graphs/graphs_micro25/outputs/`.
+After executing `make` under this directory, please find the generated figures under `trace_util/llm_ops_generator/graphs/graphs_micro25/outputs/`.
 To verify the results, one can compare the generated figures directly with those in the paper.